Haaxor1689/haax-mpq/README.md

 ## Usage

 ```
-haax-mpq <directoryPath> <archivePath?>
+haax-mpq <input> <output>
 ```

-- `directoryPath`: Full path to the folder
+- Providing MPQ path as `input` extracts it into given `output` folder
-- `archivePath`: Full path to the output MPQ file.
-Default: `<directoryPath>.mpq`
+- Providing folder path as `input` packages it into a MPQ archive at give `output` path

 ## Patchignore

 You can add a `.patchignore` file to your archive folder that will list rules about what files shouldn't be included in the built archive.
-It uses a similar syntax to `.gitignore` files (using [anymatch](https://github.com/micromatch/anymatch) library).
+It uses a similar syntax to `.gitignore` files.

 If no `.patchignore` file is found, these defaults will be used: